EBIvariation/eva-accession/eva-accession-pipeline/README.md

 - `INSDC`: Use GenBank contig accessions.
 - `REFSEQ`: Use RefSeq contig accessions.
 - `UCSC`: Use chromosome names defined by UCSC, usually of the form `chr<name>`.
+- `NO_REPLACEMENT`: Do not use any particular naming, just keep whatever contig is provided.

-If not provided, the default value is `SEQUENCE_NAME`.
+If not provided, the default value is `NO_REPLACEMENT`.